-Don’t ya love it when successful writers/artists/performers/whatever tell you not to focus on creativity to earn an income, to just follow your bliss and you’ll never work a day in your life?
-Yeah, that… even though that’s exactly what they’ve probably done, it just feels so counter-intuitive.
+Don’t you love it when successful writers/artists/performers/whatever tell you not to focus on creativity to earn an income?
+“Just follow your bliss and you’ll never work a day in your life?”

-There are three ways we can look at your art.
+There are three ways we can look at our art.

 - As a pastime.
 My mum loved painting with Hobbytex.
 Do you remember that stuff?
 I believe it involved a stencil and velvet.
 (I remember Elvis on black velvet, but not in my house.
 Mum probably painted English cottages and Jesus.)

 - Therapy.
 Write it out.
 Paint it out.
 Just bloody get it out.
 Burn it like medical waste.
 (Edited 21/08/21 I follow Julia Cameron’s suggestion to write Morning Pages every day and have done since late 2017.
 Since then I have written 2 full length novels, 600+ blog posts, 35+ short stories, 2 novellas, and 2 50k+ word first drafts.
 It works.
 But I would never publish anything in those journals… perish the thought!)

 - Aspiration.
 You want to make out like a bandit from your hard work.
 And why shouldn’t you?
 We’re here for more than to pay bills and die.
 Why shouldn’t your work be gawked at/photographed by tourists in two hundred years time after you’ve moved on?
 I want to sell books.
 I want to write a book like the Da Vinci Code that makes people so excited about an artwork they line up like lemmings to photograph it, then walk away saying “It’s not a big as I thought it would be.”

 Robert McKee asks would-be artists the following question.